Buying real estate in the Philippines?

 Are there any decent properties for $100k in The Philippines, or is it all scams?

-Buying in popular upscale areas of The Philippines like Makati CBD, BGC in Taguig, or Rockwell Center for $100,000 is possible, but it means accepting a very small micro-studio unit, an older building, or a location on the fringe of these premium addresses rather than at their core.
+Buying in the most popular upscale areas of The Philippines like Makati CBD, BGC in Taguig, or Rockwell for $100k is technically possible but it means accepting a very small micro-studio (under 25 square meters), an older building, or a fringe pocket just outside the prime streets, because per-square-meter prices in those premium locations easily reach 300,000 to 450,000 pesos, which pushes anything comfortable well above the 5.9 million peso mark.

 What property types can I afford for $100k in The Philippines (studio, land, old house)?